-- 1. Turning in a paper that has been purchased, borrowed, or downloaded from another student, an online term paper site, or a mail order term paper mill; - 2.
+- 1. Turning in a paper that has been purchased, borrowed, downloaded from another student, an online term paper site, a mail order term paper mill, or generated by an artificial intelligence tool; - 2.
 Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation; - 3.
 Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them; or - 4.
 Missing in-text citations.